mikepsinn/decentralized-fda/packages/mathematical-modeling/README.md

 ### Mathematical Modeling Library for Health & Economic Impact Analysis

+# Primary Objective

+The simplest possible library that will calculate the secondary outcomes of an intervention with sufficient detail and rigor to help a government official decide whether or not to fund an intervention.

 ## Implementation Status
 - ✅ Data model definitions
 - ✅ Calculation engine implementation